Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Top grain leather can take a beating, naturally, and the Forrest & Harold Wallet appears to stand up to the test of time.
 However, we question the warranty that comes with.
 It’s only 2 years, which is still a long stretch of time, but wallets of this caliber tend to come with a warranty of 3 or more years.
 It isn’t comforting that it’s shorter.
 The Tommy Hilfiger Wallet is hand washable, when dirty if that is a major concern for you.

 On paper, the Forrest & Harold Wallet sounds great.
 It holds 8 cards and comes with a removable steel money clip to handle up to 15 bills.
-But here’s the issue: any cards stored on the outside can be a test of patience to remove.
+But here’s the issue: any cards stored on the outside can be a research of patience to remove.
 That’s less of an issue with the Crabby Wallet.
 Then there’s the lack of RFID protection, a feature necessary for so many cards.

 There’s no doubting the Forrest & Harold Wallet will fit in your front or back pocket.
 Even when you factor in the maximum number of cards and money, the wallet makes really good use of its space and keeps the thickness down.
 It only measures 4.87 x 3.25 x 0.75 inches in size.